Causal Discovery in the Presence of Missing Data: Proposed method: Missing-value PC

-\paragraph{Density ratio weighted correction.} DRW removes extraneous edges in situations where Condition \ref{cond:corr1} and Condition \ref{cond:corr2} are not satisfied (e.g., Figure \ref{fig:mnar}).
-In these cases, we consistently estimate the joint distribution $P(\mathbf{V_a})$ of concerned variables $X$, $Y$, and $Z$ in a CI test and the direct causes $\mathbf{W}=Pa(R_x,R_y,R_z,\mathbf{R_w})$, based on Theorem 2 of \citep{mohan2013graphical}, as shown in the first line of Equation \ref{eq:corr2}.
+\paragraph{DRW in continuous cases.} DRW removes extraneous edges in situations where Condition \ref{cond:corr1} and Condition \ref{cond:corr2} are not satisfied (e.g., Figure \ref{fig:mnar}).
+In these cases, we consistently estimate the joint distribution $P(\mathbf{V_a})$ of concerned variables in a CI test according to Theorem 2 of \citep{mohan2013graphical}.
 Here, $\mathbf{R}$ represents the missingness indicators of $\mathbf{V_a}$.
 Equation \ref{eq:corr2} provides a way to reconstruct the observed dataset: where $c = \frac{P(\mathbf{R}=\mathbf{0})}{\prod_i P(R_i=0\mid R_{Pa(R_i)}=0)}$ and $\beta_{Pa(R_i)} = \frac{P(Pa(R_i)\mid R_{Pa(R_i)}=0)}{P(Pa(R_i) \mid R_i=0, R_{Pa(R_i)}=0)}$.
 In the second line of Equation \ref{eq:corr2}, every (conditional) probability distribution can be consistently estimated.
 We first apply test-wise deletion to the observed data of $\mathbf{V_a}$.
 Then, we reweight such data with the density ratios $\prod_i \beta_{Pa(R_i)}$ and the normalizing constant $c$.
 We estimate density ratios $\prod_i \beta_{Pa(R_i)}$ with the kernel density estimation \citep{sheather1991reliable} and compute the normalizing constant $c$.
-Finally, we test CI the relations of the concerned variables in the reweighted data samples from their corresponding joint distribution.
+Finally, we test CI relations of concerned variables in the reweighted data samples from their corresponding joint distribution.

+\paragraph{DRW in binary cases.} DRW removes extraneous edges by testing CI relations in the full data distribution, such as $P(\mathbf{V_a})$ in Equation \ref{eq:corr2}.
+In the binary case, the full data distribution $P(\mathbf{V_a})$ can be simplified by Equation \ref{eq:corr3}